 5 examples of bad web design that hides important info from your prospects

-…and how to “unhide” it to keep your visitors on the page longer, maintain the conversation flow and make your arguments more persuasive.
+…and how to fix them to keep your visitors on the page longer, maintain the conversation flow and make your arguments more persuasive.

 #1 Slider / carousel